reactjs/react.dev/content/docs/hooks-faq.md

 Note how we were able to move the `useState` call for the `position` state variable and the related effect into a custom Hook without changing their code.
 If all state was in a single object, extracting it would be more difficult.

-Both putting all state in a single `useState` call, and having a `useState` call per each field can work.
+Both: putting all state in a single `useState` call, and having a `useState` call per each field can work.
 Components tend to be most readable when you find a balance between these two extremes, and group related state into a few independent state variables.
 If the state logic becomes complex, we recommend [managing it with a reducer](/docs/hooks-reference.html#usereducer) or a custom Hook.

 ### Can I run an effect only on updates? {#can-i-run-an-effect-only-on-updates}